 Fee Schedule(Effective January 1, 2017)

 Residential Building Permit Application

 Sign Permit Application

-In Johnson County we don’t have a “licensing” program, but we do have is a Contractor Listing Program.
+In Unincorporated Johnson County we have a Contractor Listing Program, PLEASE NOTE other municipalities have their own requirements.
 This listing allows you to be able to pull a permit on behalf of the homeowner.
-Keep in mind that this is only for the unincorporated areas of the County, and that other offices have their own requirements.

 To be listed Contractor with the County, you need:

 – a $20,000 Surety Bond made payable to Johnson County and/or an unknown third party.
 The bond MUST BE for at least a year, and does not have to extend from January to December of that year.
 These bonds can be obtained through a local insurance agent.